Blog.jpg

 Rod also flattened the normal rise in the seat.
 We do this on request for people who want flatter seats, especially cutting type or calf roping trees.
 In this case, it makes sense because the seat is so short that the normal rise is comparatively way too much.

 We also made the bars smaller, in both length and width.
-The distance behind the cantle cut on these bars in only 5”, a full inch shorter than normal.
+The distance behind the cantle cut on these bars is only 5”, a full inch shorter than normal.
 And we narrowed the bar depth a full inch all the way down.
 I was curious so we pulled down a tree we had duplicated a while back because it broke.
 It had no maker’s mark on it so we don’t know which company made the tree, but it looks very typical of what is generally in production saddles.
 When we compared bar width, our kids’ bar was the same width as the bar that came from an adult working saddle from a well known, top end production saddle, both at the back…

 and the front.
 When we talk about saddle fit, the third principle is to distribute the Pressure over as much surface area as possible.
 This is a good illustration of how much surface area really is under most saddles out there.